Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 \end{pmatrix}
 {% end %}

 The idea of a state carries over to quantum mechanics, but with a few differences.
 In quantum mechanics, the state of a system is described with a **quantum state-vector**.
-This is typically written abstractly as a complex vector $|\Psi\rangle$ whose components are complex numbers, with the specialized notation (called bra-ket or Dirac notation) used to differentiate quantum states from classical states.
+This is typically written abstractly as a complex vector $|\psi\rangle$ whose components are complex numbers, with the specialized notation (called bra-ket or Dirac notation) used to differentiate quantum states from classical states.

 > **Note on notation:** in bra-ket notation, all vectors are denoted with the right angle-bracket $| V \rangle$, and a scalar multiplication of a vector is written $a | V \rangle$.